History Of Fly Fishing

 Fly fishing has been around in various forms for many years.
 Early historical records indicate that Macedonian fishermen were using artificial flies to catch fish as early as the second century.
 The Roman Claudius Aelianus described the Macedonian anglers as using six-foot rods with six-foot line.
 Aelianus detailed how the Macedonian fishermen would craft artificial flies from a hook with red wool and insect wings tied on.
 These Macedonian fishermen were apparently quite successful with their technique.
 There is also some evidence that fishing with artificial flies may even predate the second-century Macedonian techniques.

-The Mysterious Allure of Fly Fishing
+The Importance of Setting the Hook When Fly Fishing